cavidano/cheetah-2020/wp-content/plugins/threewp-broadcast/readme.txt

 * <a href="https://broadcast.plainviewplugins.com/addon/purge-children/">Purge Children</a> removes children and their attached files from child blogs.
 * <a href="https://broadcast.plainviewplugins.com/addon/queue/">Queue</a> adds a broadcast queue which helps to broadcast posts to tens / hundreds / thousands of blogs.
 * <a href="https://broadcast.plainviewplugins.com/addon/rebroadcast/">Rebroadcast</a> updates selected parent posts by using a bulk action.
+* <a href="https://broadcast.plainviewplugins.com/addon/rebroadcaster/">Rebroadcaster</a>: Periodically and automatically rebroadcast specific posts.
 * <a href="https://broadcast.plainviewplugins.com/addon/send-to-many/">Send To Many</a> allows mass broadcast of several posts to blogs at once.

 Utilities pack
 --------------

-These add-ons do things semi-related to broadcasting, but are good to have none-the-less.
+These add-ons do things semi-related to broadcasting, but are good to have none-the-less:

 * <a href="https://broadcast.plainviewplugins.com/addon/bulk-cloner/">Bulk Cloner</a> creates clones of existing blogs on the network.
 * <a href="https://broadcast.plainviewplugins.com/addon/cdn-workaround/">CDN Workaround</a> works around faulty CDNs that do not report the correct URL for attachments.
+* <a href="https://broadcast.plainviewplugins.com/addon/code-snippets/"></a>: Run code snippets on specific blogs.
 * <a href="https://broadcast.plainviewplugins.com/addon/copy-options/">Copy options</a> copies blog options / settings between blogs.
+* <a href="https://broadcast.plainviewplugins.com/addon/cron-everywhere/"></a>: Runs WordPress cron periodically on all sites of the network.
+* <a href="https://broadcast.plainviewplugins.com/addon/custom-field-cleanup/">Custom Field Cleanup</a>: Cleans up the custom fields of a post.
 * <a href="https://broadcast.plainviewplugins.com/addon/lock-post/">Lock Post</a> allows users to lock editing of posts / pages to only themselves and super admins.
 * <a href="https://broadcast.plainviewplugins.com/addon/manual-post-actions/">Manual Post Actions</a> manually runs bulk post actions on posts.
 * <a href="https://broadcast.plainviewplugins.com/addon/media-cleanup/">Media Cleanup</a>: cleans up unused media by looking for unused items in the database and on disk.